datalad-handbook/book/docs/usecases/reproducible-paper.rst

    https://github.com/psychoinformatics-de/paper-remodnav/. :command:`datalad clone`
    the repository and follow the few instructions in the README to experience the DataLad approach described above.

+   There is also a slimmed down template that uses the analysis demonstrated in :ref:`yoda_project` and packages it up into a reproducible paper using the same tools: `github.com/datalad-handbook/repro-paper-sketch/ <https://github.com/datalad-handbook/repro-paper-sketch/>`_.

 Step-by-Step